 High Risk Caseloads - Defendants who are extremely high risk with histories of violent or assaultive offenses are assigned to these caseloads.
 Electronic Monitoring is an additional sanction that may be imposed.
 Frequent contact is made with families, employers, and law enforcement and treatment agencies that address substance abuse and anger management.
 These defendants are directed into cognitive classes, job training, and GED testing to aid them in redirecting their behavior.

-High Risk Exit Caseloads - The caseload is comprised of individuals who have successfully completed the intense caseloads.
+High Risk Exit Caseload - The caseload is comprised of individuals who have successfully completed the intense caseloads.
 The defendants are exited off of the Sex Offender, Domestic Violence and High Risk Caseloads.
 Defendants with a past sexual offense are also supervised on this caseload.

 Mental Health Caseloads - This program is operated in cooperation with the Gulf Coast Center, the regional mental health/mental retardation agency.
 The program teams a probation officer and a qualified mental health professional to coordinate and provide supervision and mental health services.
-This program designed to supervise those who have a mental health diagnosis and who meet the requirements established by TCOOMI (Texas Correctional Office on Defendants with Medical and Mental Impairments).
+This program is designed to supervise those who have a mental health diagnosis and who meet the requirements established by TCOOMMI (Texas Correctional Office on Defendants with Medical or Mental Impairments).
 A defendant is placed in the program at the discretion of this department to provide intensive supervision, including additional office and home visits, and to access and coordinate mental health services with the local mental health authority.
 A defendant in this program is expected to cooperate with medication and counseling services through the Gulf Coast Center and with the supervising probation officer.

 Substance Abuse Felony Punishment Facility (SAFPF) Caseloads - Defendants are court-ordered to attend and successfully complete the Substance Abuse Felony Punishment Facility program for up to eighteen months.
-The supervising officer and the treatment providers work as a team to break the cycle of addiction.
+The supervision officer and the treatment providers work as a team to break the cycle of addiction.